Best Dog Beds for Arthritis

-Receiving a diagnosis from your vet that your dog has Arthritis can be devastating.
+Receiving a diagnosis from your vet that your dog has Arthritis is devastating.
 Although not curable, it is however manageable and establishing a plan with your vet to minimise the impact of the condition has to be the key priority to ensure that your dog has the best possible quality of life.

 What is Canine Arthritis?